‘Madam that’s how you just left us; well done o. Bros good evening o’ a female voice said

 ‘Apparently, she mixed sniper with fanta.
 Her roommate found her early this morning when it was too late to save her.’

 Abel slumped to the floor as questions stormed his mind.
 How could he not see it?
 What was he meant to see?
 Something, anything should have given her away.

 ‘To my knowledge; none.
 As per suicide, people just dey talk plenty’

 ‘Wetin you hear?’

 ‘Some people say she get extra year but na lie.
 Other people dey talk say her boyfriend break up with am but I still hear again say no be so.
 But pesin for my room come dey give me another level say na rape been cause am.
 Omo nobody sabi the real deal’

 Abel wondered if he could ever understand what his ears picked up.
 He imagined the turmoil that polluted her mind as she contemplated drinking the poison.
 Suddenly, something riled in him.
-He thought she was selfish and hated her; how self absorbing it was to think only of herself.
-But he stopped his thoughts in its tracks.
+He thought she was selfish and hated her; how self-absorbing it was to think only of herself.
+But he stopped his thoughts in their tracks.
 He imagined how lonely she felt among people, picturing her face as she drank the poison; the death she preferred to the life she lived.